rm511130/Physna_Training/README.md

 5. Look for the _**Single_STL_PZ2.STL**_ file on your screen and click on its thumbnail to open its model viewer page.
 Try to _**explode**_ or to select sub-sections of the model, as shown in the animation below.

-Question #3: why are you not able to select any of the 6 puzzle pieces seen in the previous step?
+Question #5: Why are you not able to select any of the 6 puzzle pieces seen in the previous step?

 <details>
-  <summary>Answer #3</summary>
+  <summary>Answer #5</summary>
   -- Because Single_STL_PZ2.STL is a monolithic model as opposed to all the other multi-body models.

 </details>